magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 # Tutorial 15 - Better Safe Than Sorry (Part 3)

-In the [previous tutorial][1] we introduced the CLJ/CLJS standard way for unit testing a namespace.
+In the [previous tutorial][1] we introduced the CLJ/CLJS standard way to unit test namespaces.
 To reach that result we dynamically altered the `boot` runtime environment.

-In this tutorial we're going to freeze that needed change in the `boot` building file.
+In this tutorial we start by freezing that needed change in the `boot` building file.
+Then we go on by configuring a development environment that simultaneously satisfy the Immediate Feedback Principle by Bret Victor and the Test Driven Development (TDD) workflow in a single JVM.

 ## Preamble